elastic/kibana/.teamcity/README.md

 - TeamCity doesn't have the ability to cancel currently-running builds when a new commit is pushed
 - TeamCity does not add fork information (e.g. the owner) to build configuration parameters
 - Builds CAN be triggered for branches not yet discovered
   - You can turn off discovery altogether, and a branch will still be build-able.
-It will be show up in the UI and build whenever triggered via an external trigger.
+When triggered externally, it will show up in the UI and build.

 How to [trigger a build via API](https://www.jetbrains.com/help/teamcity/rest-api-reference.html#Triggering+a+Build):